ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 into `password = ``password`` = 1`.
 The MYSQL DBMS will interpret `password = ``password``` as 1 (true), and then determine that `1 = 1` is true.
-Thus result: this expression will *always* true.
+The result: this expression will *always* be true.
 This incorrect escaping of a complex data type is enough to completely bypass authentication in some situations.